 Establish your measures

-Measures of success indicate what needs to be measured in order to assess the activity’s success.
+Measures of success indicate what needs to be monitored to assess your activity’s success.
+Find out more about measures, tools and techniques.

 Building evaluation measures into your plan helps keep you focused, and allows you to check how you have gone against the objectives you set at the start.